 Family History

-Ms. Last name reported a family history of psychiatric conditions consisting of depression, anxiety, and bipolar Disorder.
+Ms. Last name reported a family history of psychiatric conditions consisting of depression, anxiety, and Bipolar Disorder.
 Her family members have attempted or committed suicide.

 Relationship History

 Ms. Last name is currently involved in an intimate relationship.
 Her current marriage has lasted 10 years weeks.
 She reported that her current relationship is stable, supportive, volatile, conflictual, about to end, and other.
 Her spouse or partner suffers from general medical or psychiatric condition(s).
 She reported that her partner or spouse’s medical or psychiatric condition is stressful for her.
 She described the occupation of her significant other as follows: bartender.
 She has been married three times.
 She reported a history of six long term intimate relationships.
 These relationship lasted 5 years, 2 years, 3 years.
 She stated that her past relationships ended due to move away, grew apart.
 She reported a history of domestic violence.